I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-disable-deferred-staging-resource-destruction-cb.md

 <p>If the user-mode display driver can ensure that this type of block can be avoided, the driver can call <b>pfnDisableDeferredStagingResourceDestruction</b> to disable the deferred destruction behavior.</p>

-<p>By default, the Direct3D runtime defers the destruction of staging resources, until a call to the user-mode display driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-resourceisstagingbusy.md">ResourceIsStagingBusy</a> function indicates that the graphics pipeline no longer uses the resources.
-The runtime defers the destruction of staging resources because the destruction of a staging resource, while still in use, might cause the processor to block until the resource is no longer used. </p>

-<p>If the user-mode display driver can ensure that this type of block can be avoided, the driver can call <b>pfnDisableDeferredStagingResourceDestruction</b> to disable the deferred destruction behavior.</p>

 ## -requirements
 <table>
 <tr>